The Left Berlin News & Comment

 The Left Berlin Editorial Board

-Our next Palestine Reading Group is on Sunday at 7pm.
-Last week, we spent our time discussing the cancellation of the Palestine Conference and what it meant for us.
-This means that this week we will be talking about Feminist Perspectives on the Occupation of Palestine, which we had planned to discuss last week.
-You can find the selected reading here.
-The Palestine Reading Group takes place every week, on either Friday or Sunday.
+On Friday, at 7pm its our next Palestine Reading Group.
+This week we will be looking at the novel Saeed The PessOptimist Books 2 and 3.
+You can find the recommended reading here.
+The Palestine Reading Group takes place every week on either Friday or Sunday.
 Check the page of Events we organise for the coming dates and discussion topics.
-If you’d like to get more involved in the group, you can join our Telegram group and follow the channel Reading group.
+If you’d like to get more involved in the group you can join our Telegram group and follow the channel Reading group.
+The Reading Group starts at 7pm, and there is a meeting for Moderators at 6.30pm open to everyone who’s interested.

 Read all about it in this week’s News from Berlin and Germany.